zerolinuxes/linux-docs/networking.md

 public ip:

-    public ip is routed to the internet and is assigned to the network router provide by internet service provider. scope is global
+    public ip is routed to the internet and is assigned to the network router provided by internet service provider. scope is global

 port: